TomatenMarc/GAIC-2026/README.md

 1. Read and follow the requirements for the task requirements on the [Touché](https://touche.webis.de/clef26/touche26-web/generalizable-argument-mining.html) shared task page.
 2. Download the data and follow the further guidelines on the [TIRA](https://www.tira.io) platform.
+3. If you encounter any issues, please reach out to one of the maintainers.

 ---